Sketching Competition Seeks Compositions of Just 5 Lines

 Earlier this year, ArchDaily shared five of our favorite daily newsletters.
-DailyDose—a neatly curated injection of spaces and design to your inbox, from an ever expanding body of architects, designers, and practitioners—was one such.
-In advance of their 1000th milestone they have launched an open drawing competition, the results of which will be shared on the anniversary issue.
+DailyDose—a neatly curated daily injection of spaces and design to your inbox, selected from an ever expanding body of architects, designers, and practitioners—was one such.
+In advance of their 1000th milestone, they have launched an open drawing competition, the results of which will be shared on the anniversary issue.

-For the editor, Swiss-based architect Raphael Kadid, the impetus for the competition stems from a lack of creative outlets in contemporary practice.
+For the editor of the newsletter—Basel-based architect Raphael Kadid—the impetus for the competition stems from what he perceives to be a lack of creative outlets in contemporary practice.
 "Many of the [young] architects I know working in firms, including myself, are no longer able to freely exercise their own creativity."
-Kadid feels that "a simple exercise such as this—drawing five lines on a square background—could be a very interesting outlet."
+Kadid feels that "a simple exercise such as this—drawing five lines on a square background—could be a very interesting experiment."

-Brief: Draw 5 lines inside a 10x10cm format (frameless).
-Technique is free.
+Brief: Draw 5 lines inside a 10x10cm format (frameless); technique is free.

 You can choose: